nlml/cats-vs-dogs-classifier-pruned-and-served/README.md

 Point your browser to http://localhost:5000/upload where you can upload an image to classify through the model.

+If you are seeing the wrong images after uploading a few, try hard-refreshing the /uploader page (Ctrl+Shift+R) or clearing your browser cache.

 ### /classify POST endpoint

 You can also use `localhost:5000/classify` endpoint to POST data to be classified.
 It accepts JSON format data and binary data.